tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 Label-Switched Paths (LSPs) for MPLS (Multi-Protocol Label Switching) and other technologies.

-The model defines a generic RSVP-TE module for signaling LSPs that is technology agnostic.
+The model defines a generic RSVP-TE module for signaling LSPs that are technology agnostic.
 The generic RSVP-TE module is to be augmented by technology specific RSVP-TE modules that define technology specific data.
 This document also defines the augmentation for RSVP-TE MPLS LSPs model.